shazilhamzah/DS-COAL-Material/README.md

 # 📘 Data Structures (DS) & Computer Organization and Assembly Language (COAL) Resources

 This repository contains study material, notes, code examples, and reference links for **Data Structures (DS)** and **Computer Organization & Assembly Language (COAL)** courses.
-It is designed to help students with quick revision, coding practice, and reliable learning resources.

 ---